imazen/resizer-web/content/docs/faq.md

 I have a bundle with ImageResizer, but I see it's no longer available for sale.
 What gives?
 : Bundles were discontinued in February 2013, although all bundle purchases are still valid.
 You can find out any information you need about bundles [here](/plugins/bundles).

-I have a question about a license.
+I have a question about a license or payment.
 : Check out our store's own [faq page](https://store.imazen.io/faq) for questions on licenses.

 I just bought ImageResizer.
 When do I get my license key/special download link?